-Hilary Lennox is a barrister called to the Bar in Ireland, Northern Ireland and England & Wales and has worked in a law firm in New York and the Innocence Project in Wisconsin.
+Hilary Lennox is a barrister called to the Bar in Ireland in 2008, Northern Ireland in 2013 and England & Wales in 2013.
+In addition she has worked in a law firm in New York and the Innocence Project in Wisconsin.

 Hilary acts for a wide range of matrimonial financial clients in particular high net-worth as well as modest clients with complex financial arrangements.
 Some cases involve large property portfolios in several countries including USA, Kenya, Nigeria, Pakistan, Turkey, Portugal and India.
 She receives instructions and lectures in Schedule 1 Children Act maintenance applications for unmarried parents.

 Hilary successfully represented the family of a client (22) in the Court of Protection.
 He was seriously injured and left in a permanent vegetative state arising from an accident on a Russian Oligarch's yacht in the mediterranean.
 His family as well as solicitors were court appointed deputies in both financial and property affairs and personal welfare.
 She is also involved in the ongoing international personal injury claim.
 Media here.

 Direct Public Access